 Wind Resource and Climate

 Wind turbines are designed for specific wind resource and environmental criteria, summarized by four International Electrotechnical Commission (IEC) classes (I-IV).
 IEC class I is the highest wind and turbulence criteria and class IV describes the lowest wind speeds and turbulence criteria.
 In general, turbines designed for high energy capture in low wind regimes will have larger rotors.
 On the other hand, turbines designed for high wind regions tend to have larger nameplate generator ratings and smaller rotors.
-You will need to obtain accurate information about the 50- or 100- year 3-second gust data in order to determine which turbine is right for your site.
+You might need to obtain gust data in order to determine which turbine is right for your site.
 Consider a wind turbine model with a good track record in areas with a wind resource and climate similar to those at your site.

 Availability for Purchase